sihoonchoi/GALJ-MOF/README.md

 - PyTorch
 - Skorch
 - AMPTorch

+---

+If you use the GI descriptor scheme in a scientific publication, please cite the following paper:

+S. Choi, D. S. Sholl, and A. J. Medford, Gaussian Approximation of Dispersion Potentials for Efficient Featurization and Machine-Learning Predictions of Metal-Organic Frameworks, *J. Chem.
+Phys.* 2022, 156, 214108.
+DOI: https://doi.org/10.1063/5.0091405

+---

 ### Acknowledgements
 - This works was supported by the Department of Energy, Office of Science, Basic Energy Sciences, under Award #DE-SC0020306.